 Improved quality of care and service standards across the community

-For workers, registration will lift care and service standards across the entire disability community.
+When registration commences from 1 July 2021, for disability workers, registration will lift care and service standards across the entire disability community.
 Only suitable workers will obtain registration, creating greater trust and confidence in the profession.

 Registered disability workers will be better positioned to promote themselves by providing evidence of the safety and quality of their services to employers and funders of disability services.